 - a.
-The Cahaba River (unless on a MMI sponsored activity with a MMI staff or faculty member present) - b.
+The Cahaba River (unless on an MMI sponsored activity with a MMI staff or faculty member present) - b.
 Oakmulgee Creek (Hwy 14) - c.
 The area in the vicinity of the Sprott bridge and State Highway 14 - d.
 The alleyway between Jefferson and Green Streets behind the businesses fronting Washington Street in the city of Marion - e.
 The Marion water tower - f.
 The "Hill" (off Thompson Street) - g.
 Barton's Beach (unless on an MMI sponsored activity with an MMI staff or faculty member present) - h.
 Junior Food Store Marion (next to the Marion Car Wash on Highway 14) - i.
+"My Club" 418 Washington Street Marion

-Any night clubs in the Perry, Hale, Bibb and Dallas County areas j.
+- j.
+Any night clubs in the Perry, Hale, Bibb and Dallas County areas - k.
 Any vacant residential or commercial structure.